-Educafe wins bid to become West Berkshire's Diverse Ethnic Communities Support Agency
+Educafe wins bid to become West Berkshire's Diverse Ethnic Communities Support Agency bidding NHS communities.
+The Council and its partners will work with Educafe to find the best ways to meet the needs of these communities.

 WBC has appointed Educafe as the district's Diverse Ethnic Communities Support Agency, following a comprehensive process conducted by the Council, Thames Valley Police and Berkshire West.